nageshwor011/ecommerce/README.md

 - Step 6: import the koshisale.sql  database file in database that you created just right now.

-Here the application will run but to get mail sending system follow below step Keep patient read it trust me after following this step this application run successfully.
+Here the application will run but to get mail sending system follow below step.

 To send mail from localhost XAMPP using Gmail, configure XAMPP after installing it.
 Follow the below steps for the same.